ChristopherWMM/Terra/README.md

       ![perlin-grid-vectors][perlin-grid-vectors]

 2. **Calculation:**
    1. Calculate the Dot Product between each pixel position and its four respective Perlin grid vertex vectors.
-This ensures that each point in adjacent Perlin grid quadrants shares two pseudorandom vectors.
+This ensures that each point shares at least one pseudorandom vectors as points in adjacent Perlin grid quadrants.

       ![perlin-grid-dot-product][perlin-grid-dot-product]